blacksun1/better-map/README.md

 ### map

-Takes a `callback` function which it calls for every entry in the map and returns an array of the results of each call.
+Takes a `callback` function and a `thisArg` parameter.
+It calls the `callback` function for every entry in the map with the parameter `thisArg` as the functions context (this) and returns an array of the results of each call.

 The callback function takes `value`, `key`, `map`.
 The value of the array entry will be the value returned from the callback.